PML4DC/iclr2023/_site/cfp.md

 - Machine learning techniques applied to limited data (e.g. active learning, few-shot and zero-shot learning).
 - Approaches to training and inference on resource constrained devices (such as model quantization, model compression, model distillation, low precision training, model pruning methods, and generalized model optimizations).
 - Alternative learning methods coupled with deep models targeted for low resources settings.
+- Automated techniques to stratify and valuate data in order to increase throughput in low-resource settings.
+- Analyse models in the perspective of fairness, explainability, etc.

 ### Industry Experience and Applications